nihaopaul/Spark-Menu/README.md

 ### The Menu Array Structure

-The menu array can hav the following key/value pairs:
+The menu array can have the following key/value pairs:

 * id - the id value of the menu item.
 If none is specified, then the array key value will be used
 * parent_id - the parent's id value that the menu item should reside under.
 Top level (also called root items), should have a root value of NULL or 0 depending on what is specified for the root_value